planet-lia/lia-docs/content/examples/basic-unit-communication.md

 To calculate the distance between a unit and an opponent we use ```MathUtil``` library that comes together with all basic bot implementations.
 It has a ```distance``` function that calculates the distance between two points on the map.

+Now we need to decide at what distance is it worth for the unit to engage with the opponent.
+Here we will use `VIEWING_AREA_LENGTH`, one of the constants that each basic bot implementation ships with by default (read more about game constants [here](/api/#constants)).
-If the distance is smaller than `25` (we picked the number randomly, try changing it and see what happens) then we determine that the opponent is close enough to the unit and is worth engaging.
+If the distance is smaller than the `VIEWING_AREA_LENGTH` then we determine that the opponent is close enough to the unit and is worth engaging.
 In that case we send the unit to the location of the opponent.

+We have chosen this constant as our max distance value as it seems meaningful, but we didn't test if it is also optimal.
+Try playing with the values a little  and see if you can make some improvements.

 ## &#9814; Extra tips